 Police investigated Netanyahu over allegations of fraud and breach of trust in the late 1990s during his first term.
 He was never indicted.

 Until now, the inquiry was an examination.
 It did not reach the level of a criminal investigation, and Netanyahu was not suspected of having committed a crime.
 But a police car pulled into his residence Monday night, marking the beginning of the criminal investigation.

-Mandelblit would not elaborate on what the suspected crime was, instead ruling out any link to investigations that have since been dismissed.
-Those include two issues related to the 2009 elections and primaries, and two issues related to receiving flights and benefits overseas.
+Mandelblit would not elaborate on what the suspected crime was, instead ruling out any link to investigations that have been dismissed.
+Those include two issues related to the 2009 elections and primaries, and two related to receiving flights and benefits overseas.

 Olmert was sentenced to eight months in prison for taking cash from an American businessman.
 He was also fined $25,700.